jsdom/jsdom/README.md

   - `error`: either `null`, if nothing goes wrong, or an `Error` object.
   - `body`: a string representing the body of the resource.

-You can return an object containing an `abort(emitEvent)` function which will be called if the window is closed or stopped before the request ends.
-The `emitEvent` argument is `false` when the window is closed and `true` when the window is stopped (the function should trigger an abort error if `emitEvent` is `true`).

 For example, fetching all JS files from a different directory and running them in strict mode:

 ```js